 An Agile organization strives to move away from “Plan and Execute” and move towards “Sense and Respond”

-Executing plans made out of incorrect and outdated information is not likely to produce desired outcome.
+Executing plans made out of incorrect and outdated information is not likely to produce the desired outcome.

-Plans needs to be replaced by continuous planning based on latest information on hand.
+Plans need to be replaced by continuous planning based on the latest information on hand.

-In a continuously changing and evolving world, ability to sense areas that need more attention is an important asset of an organization.
+In a continuously changing and evolving world, the ability to sense areas that need more attention is an important asset of an organization.

 Building stable teams, systems, and infrastructure that can respond to various complexities and uncertainties increases the chances of success in any organization.

-An Agile organization is committed to deliver the Right Value to the Right Customer at the Right Time
+An Agile organization is committed to delivering the Right Value to the Right Customer at the Right Time

-Customer is whoever consumes the value.
-The more clearly we define and understand our customers, the more value we can add in their lives.
+The customer is whoever consumes the value.
+The more clearly we define and understand our customers, the more value we can add to their lives.

 Customers pay and use what is useful to them and not what is given to them.